Julia-XAI/ExplainableAI.jl/docs/src/api.md

 IntegratedGradients
 ```

-`SmoothGrad` and `IntegratedGradients` are special cases of the input augmentation wrappers `NoiseAugmentation` and `IntegrationAugmentation`, which can be applied as a wrapper to any analyzer:
+`SmoothGrad` and `IntegratedGradients` are special cases of the input augmentation wrappers `NoiseAugmentation` and `InterpolationAugmentation`, which can be applied as a wrapper to any analyzer:
 ```@docs
 NoiseAugmentation
-IntegrationAugmentation
+InterpolationAugmentation
 ```

 # LRP